-Being Rude … To Other Women.
-This is sometimes a holdover from childhood.
-Remember the popular girls who seemed to get everything they wanted, including the captain of the football team?
-They were obnoxious and rude to the other girls.
+Being Rude … This is sometimes a holdover from childhood.
+Remember the popular kids who seemed to get everything they wanted including being the captain of the football team?
+They were obnoxious and rude to the rest of us.

 Well, is this you now?
-If you were that girl, are you still being her?
-And if you weren’t that girl, do you believe you have a right to be?
+If you were that kid, are you still being him or her?
+And if you weren’t that kid, do you believe you have a right to be?

-One of the main complaints from women in business is women in business.
-They find themselves victimized by other women: women bullies, female manipulators, harsh lady bosses, and underhanded competitive female co-workers.
+One of the main complaints from rude people in business is rude people in business.
+They find themselves victimized by others; office bullies, female manipulators, harsh lady bosses, and underhanded competitive male co-workers.

 Business Pothole #6:

 False Sense Of Confidence.
-Women are told to “fake it until they make it.”
-Well, that may work for awhile, but it’s a short term fix at best.
+We are told to ‘fake it until they make it.’
+Well, that may work for awhile but it’s a short term fix at best.
 Continuing in this belief will only work against you when people start to discover you are faking it.
 They find you are uncertain about yourself, your company, your business, and your offer.